zethra/rush/README.md

 - [ ] Pluggable modules that others write

 ###Known Issues
-- Pressing escape will mess up everything on the terminal and this has to do with getting the arrow keys.
-Don't press escape or C-c will be your only escape.
-Seriously.
-Your terminal will look like total garbage.
 - Super user does not seem to be working for some reason at this point

 ###Code Cleanup Ideas